-Students with a general business degree can acquire a comprehensive foundation in all business disciplines.
-In a business administration program, students typically take general education courses and core course that focus on business subjects.
-These courses survey many business subjects, computer-related subjects and decision-making techniques.
-Courses often cover topics including:
+In a business administration program, students take general education courses and core courses focusing on business subjects.
+Courses survey many business subjects, computer-related subjects and decision-making techniques.
+Topics covered include:

 - Business technology